informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

       - `csv` for comma-seperated values.
       - `raw` for space-seperated values.
   - `"selector_ux_mode"`: The display mode for the recordedit input field when this column directive is a foreign key relationship.
 Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
 Currently only supported in `entry` contexts.
+  - `"required"`: Use this property to force the required (nullok) check for this visible column.
+This property is only used in the `entry` contexts.
+If set to `true`, users cannot leave the input empty.
+And if set to `false`, the input becomes optional.
   - `"bulk_create_foreign_key"`: Use this property to control the bulk selection of foreign key values in `entry/create` context when there is a prefill query parameter.
 Supported values are a foreign key `name` in the format of `['schema_name', 'foreign_key_name']` from the schema document, `false`, or `null`.
 Using a foreign key name will use that foreign key as the one being bulk selected if that foreign key is in the visible columns list. `false` turns off the heuristics that trigger this feature. `null` will override inheritance for this property and use the default heuristics.
 This will override the `bulk_create_foreign_key` property defined in the display property of the foreign-key annotation.
 Currently only supported in `entry/create` context.
 - `array_display`: This property is _deprecated_.
 It is the same as `array_ux_mode` that is defined above under `display` property.
 - `array_options`: Applicaple only to read-only non-filter context of `visible-columns` annotation.
 This property is meant to be an object of properties that control the display of `array` or `array_d` aggregate column.
 These options will only affect the display (and templating environment) and have no effect on the generated ERMrest query.
 The available options are: